LizardByte/Sunshine/docs/source/about/usage.rst

 #.
 If you did not install the service, then start sunshine with the following command, unless a start command is listed
    in the specified package :ref:`installation <about/installation:installation>` instructions.

-   ..
-Note:: A service is a process that runs in the background.
+   .. note:: A service is a process that runs in the background.
 Running multiple instances of Sunshine is not
       advised.

    **Basic usage**